jmballard/Kaggle_Titanic/README.md

 # Kaggle competition on Titanic dataset

+## Motivations and goals of this project

+The goal of this project is to predict the survivality of people on the Titanic, using different models.

+We selected the following 4 questions:

+Question 1: What model has the highest accuracy between a GLM, a EBM or a XGB?

+Question 2: What model has the highest f-score between a GLM, a EBM or a XGB?

+Question 3: Which model has the highest score in Kaggle?

+Question 4: What are the most important features of an EBM?

+### Library used
+For this project, we will only use Python as language.
+The packages/modules used for this project are:

+- os
+- numpy
+- pandas
+- matplotlib
+- sklearn
+- interpret
+- xgboost

+### File where to find the analysis

+All the analysis - previously done in different files, has been summarised and grouped in the file "blogpost_notebook.ipynb".

+## Data Understanding

 ### Data Dictionary

+From Kaggle, here is the data dictionary.

 |Variable	|Definition	         |Key                       |
 |-----------|--------------------|--------------------------|
 |survival	|Survival	         |0 = No, 1 = Yes           |